 Become a Licensed Aircraft Maintenance Engineer by completing exams set by the Civil Aviation Safety Authority or the accredited Maintenance Training Organisation.
 You can also enrol in an A, B1, or B2 license training course.

-If you choose the first option, you must pass all CASA core and specific group examinations or complete formal training from a recognized academic institution as evaluated by the CASA AME licensing section.
+If you choose the first option, you must pass all CASA core and specific group examinations or complete formal training from a recognised academic institution as evaluated by the CASA AME licensing section.

 Additionally, you must showcase to CASA that you have the practical experience and expertise to maintain the aircraft type that the licence is for.
 It can be in the "Schedule of Experience" that logs tasks performed on the aircraft signed by the LAME that certifies it.